VictronConnect - VE.Bus Configuration guide

 More general information about the VictonConnect App - how to install it; for example - can be found by referring to the overall VictronConnect manual.

-The following features are not supported in VictronConnect.
-If you require this advanced functionality, you will need to use VEConfigure.
+The following features are not yet supported in VictronConnect.
+If you require this advanced functionality, you will still need to use VEConfigure.

 - Assistants (eg AC PV, ESS)